-Imagine going through the motions of life in a robotic way, without experiencing much joy, satisfaction or peace.
+Imagine going through life without experiencing much joy, satisfaction or peace.
 Each day brings you closer to the next day, but you don’t have long-term goals that give you a sense of purpose.
-You don’t necessarily feel catatonic, sorrowful, paranoid or weepy.
+You don’t exactly feel sad, paranoid or sensitive.
 If you had to describe how you feel, you might choose the word “numb.”

-Maybe you read the above paragraph and didn’t have to imagine what it would be like to live that way, because you already know what it’s like firsthand.
-If so, you probably have what is known as high-functioning depression, whether you realized it before now or not.
+You may have read the above paragraph without having to imagine what it would be like to live that way.
+If so, you may have high-functioning depression, whether you realized it before now or not.

 Characterizing High-Functioning Depression

-Depression — the kind without any other adjectives surrounding it — can certainly feel different to different people.
+General depression can feel different to different people.
 But a common theme is an inability to enjoy life, or a mental numbness.
-Rather than feeling a normal range of emotions, depressed people are more likely to feel unusually sad and ready to throw in the towel on their relationships, careers and maybe even on life itself.
+People living with depression may feel unusually sad and ready to give up on their relationships, careers and maybe even on life itself.

 Many, but not all, depressed people also experience changes in their sleep patterns.
 They might sleep for an extraordinarily long time and find it difficult to wake up.
-They not only may have a hard time simply getting out of bed, but may also struggle to feel refreshed despite having spent so much time asleep.
-A depressed person is often lethargic, struggles to focus or concentrate and feels like their brain is in a fog.
+They not only may have a hard time getting out of bed but may also struggle to feel refreshed after spending so much time asleep.
+A depressed person is often lethargic and struggles to focus or concentrate.

 But depression doesn’t affect everyone this way.
 To some, getting up with the alarm isn’t a problem; they can do it without mental or physical struggle.
 But are they happy to be getting up for another day?
 No. Are they energized by the thought of a work project?
 Not particularly.
 But will they be able to get their work done?
 Yes, actually.
 Are they excited about weekend plans?
 Well, if the plans ended up being cancelled, they wouldn’t feel a strong emotion one way or another.
 You get the drift.
 These folks are considered to have “high-functioning depression.”